vivaria/edisonrul.ing/docs/source/cards/a/ambulanceroid.md

 ### Card Rulings

-●You can Special Summon “Dark Jeroid” with “Ambulanceroid’s” effect because it has “roid” in its card name.
+*   You can Special Summon “Dark Jeroid” with “Ambulanceroid’s” effect because it has “roid” in its card name.
-●If you add 2 roid monsters to your hand with Expressroid's effect while you control this card, you can activate its effect to Special Summon both roid monsters.
+*   If you add 2 roid monsters to your hand with Expressroid's effect while you control this card, you can activate its effect to Special Summon both roid monsters.